 A Certificate of Incumbency may be required to open a corporate bank account, support a loan application, or other circumstances that require evidence of the company details.
 This certificate can be obtained for all limited company types.
 However, Limited Partnerships would be unable to obtain a Certificate of Incumbency due to partnerships not being independent entities from their owners.

-Similar to a Certificate of Good Standing, a certificate of incumbency will confirm that the company’s fillings are up to date and that no action has been taken by the CRO to strike the company from the record.
+Similar to a Certificate of Good Standing, a Certificate of Incumbency will confirm that the company’s filings are up to date and that no action has been taken by the CRO to strike the company from the record.
 A key difference is that a Certificate of Incumbency will list the current shareholders and may also contain the company’s beneficial owners if required.

 • Company Details: Company Name/ Registration Number/ Company Type/ Date of Incorporation